czbiohub/blog/_blog/The-Effect-of-PCR-on-scRNAseq.md

 ![svg](/images/The-Effect-of-PCR-on-scRNAseq_files/scrna_sampling.svg)

- 1. Cells are **isolated** into wells or droplets
+ 1. Cells are **isolated** into wells or droplets.
- 2. They are lysed, individual mRNA molecules are biochemically **captured** and reverse-transcribed to cDNA
-     - in the droplet method, this is where UMIs are introduced
+ 2. They are lysed, and individual mRNA molecules are biochemically **captured** and reverse-transcribed to cDNA.
+In the droplet method, this is where UMIs are introduced.
- 3. The cDNA is **PCR amplified, fragmented, and amplified again** as part of library preparation
+ 3. The cDNA is **PCR amplified, fragmented, and amplified again** as part of library preparation.
  4. The amplified library is **sequenced**, demultiplexed, aligned, etc.

 We can think of each of the bolded portions as a sampling step.
 In step 1, the cells are sampled from a population that contains an unknown amount of diversity, and our collection methods may have different biases at this step.
 In step 2, individual mRNA molecules are captured with some efficiency that is dependent on the biochemical method and potentially the cell state or even the gene sequence itself.
 Step 3 can be broken down into many *different* sampling steps, one for each round of PCR, as individual molecules are amplified at different rates of efficiency.

 All of these sampling steps are important to think about for experimental design and interpretation.
-Here we are going to keep steps 1, 2, and 4 constant, by assuming a homogenous cell population, random capture and random sequencing: we will only examine the effect of step 3.
+Here we are going to keep steps 1, 2, and 4 constant, by assuming a homogenous cell population, unbiased random capture, and unbiased sequencing: we will only examine the effect of step 3.
 Specifically: how does a potentially-biased PCR process affect the final gene count?
 We'll start by simulating some data.

- 1. We have 20,000 genes and 2,000 cells
+ 1. We have 20,000 genes and 2,000 cells.
- 2. Genes are expressed according to a log-gamma distribution
+ 2. Genes are expressed according to a log-gamma distribution.
-     - Formally: $g_i \sim e^{\Gamma(k=2,\ \theta=1)}$ where $k, \theta$ were chosen by eye to mimic realistic data
+     - Formally: $g_i \sim e^{\Gamma(k=4,\ \theta=1)}$ where $k, \theta$ were chosen by eye to mimic realistic data.
-     - There isn't a strong basis for this distribution except that log-normal looked to be skewed a bit high
+     - There isn't a strong basis for this distribution except that log-normal looked to be skewed a bit high.
- 3. Every cell has the same expression state
+ 3. Every cell has the same expression state.
- 4. We'll sample 5,500 UMIs from every cell using a multinomial distribution
+ 4. We sample 5,500 UMIs from every cell using a multinomial distribution.
      - Technically the [multivariate hypergeometric](https://en.wikipedia.org/wiki/Hypergeometric_distribution#Multivariate_hypergeometric_distribution) is the right distribution here, but it is difficult to implement efficiently and the multinomial has almost identical behavior at this scale.